 The most common thing to do at Buffalo National River is to get out on the water in a kayak or canoe and paddle among the trees and towering bluffs.
 There are also hiking trails and historic structures to discover.
 If you are looking for a calming time in nature, then the Buffalo National River has all the Arkansas vacation activities you are looking for.

 At 2,753 feet, Mount Magazine is the highest point in Arkansas.
 You will love spending some time in one of Arkansas’s best state parks as you search for all of the amazing lookout points.
 Other fun activities to do here include mountain biking, ATV riding, rock climbing, and hang gliding.

 When in the area make sure to eat at the Skycrest Restaurant to enjoy a meal with a view.
 There are also really nice lodges and cabins if you wish to make Mount Magazine State Park your home base while seeing all the fun places in Arkansas.

 Walk Beautiful Downtown Eureka Springs

-Downtown Eureka Springs is the only entire American downtown listed on the National Register of Historic Places.
+Downtown Eureka Springs is the only American downtown listed on the National Register of Historic Places.
 So you know it has to be extra special.

-Main Street is lined with beautiful Victorian, Queen Anne, and Romanesque architecture.
-As you stroll along, you will find many unique and local shops, art galleries, and restaurants.
+The Main Street of Downtown Eureka Spring has beautiful Victorian, Queen Anne, and Romanesque architecture.
+As you stroll along, you will find many unique local shops, art galleries, and restaurants.
 To add more interest to your trip, take a tram tour through town while learning the history of the place.